xibo-sun/HaskellPj/ReadMe.md

 ## Haskell Project
 This is a project of Haskell course in Fudan University.
 The project is a FPS game.
-You can also find a report file `./labReport.pdf`.
+You can find a report file `./labReport.pdf`.
 But it was wrote in Chinese.
 Author : Sun Xibo
 Mail   : 345567848@qq.com